ibm-cloud-architecture/CSMO-ICP/grafana/README.md

 ```
 Bug fix for Namespace Dashboard

-In the last relaease of ICP the Namespace variable was somehoe corrupted.
+In the last relaease of ICP the Namespace variable was somehow corrupted.
+The Namespace selector will be blank,
+the default is not being populated.
-We have corrected this and the a working NameSpace dashboard is available for import here.
+We have corrected this and a working NameSpace dashboard is available for import from this repo.
-Or you can fix it locally in ICP by chnaging the namesspace in the menu and re-freshing your browser.
+Or you can fix it locally in ICP by changing the namesspace in the menu and re-freshing your browser.
+The dashboards installed with ICP are read-only - you need to save them in order to perform your own customiations.

 Open an issue if you have any questions.

-The Dashboards are now named ICP 2.1.0.2* as this is the cerrent ICP version.
-The dashbaords are not dependent
+The Dashboards are now named ICP 2.1.0.2* to reflect the current ICP version.
+They are not dependent
 on the ICP version.

 Thanks, Your friendly neighborhood CSMO Team.
 ````

 We have created a ICP Specific Dashboards for your use.
 These dashboards are focused on the performance of the ICP deployment and the name spaces
 As with any other Grafana import you will need to specify the Prometheus data source.
-During installation the default prometheus data provider was used in creating these dashboards.
+The default prometheus Grafana data source  was used to create these dashboards.

 * Note: It is assumed that you have a working knowledge of Grafana and capable of editing a configuration in the dashboard.